AkexZ1/akexhud/README.md

   ![Main](Screenshot.jpg)

+DO NOT USE MINIMAL HUD, IT BREAKS MOST THINGS SINCE IS NOT PROPERLY IMPLEMENTED (and I forgor to remove the buttom)

 ## HUD

 > It comes with a custom menu music (yes, just one song placed a lot of times, but you can change it)